black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 The Array() constructor has a .fill() method which can be used to fill an array with a value.
 You can use this to fill your array with the start value.

 Chain the .fill() method to your Array() constructor, and pass it the start value.

+# Step 9
+Currently your range function returns an array with the correct length, but all of the values are the value of start.
+To fix this, chain the .map() method to your .fill() method.

+Pass the .map() method a callback which takes element and index as parameters and returns the sum of those parameters.